Aalto5G/CustomerEdgeSwitching/README.md

 ```

 A brief description of what to find:

-- config.d: Realm Gateway and subcriber policies we have used in the past.
+- config.d: Policies related to CES/RGW and subcriber, we use now and the ones we used in the past.
 - docs: Assorted documentation.
 - iptables_devel: Userspace and kernel modules for MARKDNAT iptables module.
 - logs: Storage for runtime logging.